 Benefits Of SpringFree trampolines:

-One of the biggest problems with springs is the fact that they are so rigid and inflexible; it can pose a serious safety hazard.
+One of the biggest problems with springs is the fact that they are so rigid and inflexible; they can pose a serious safety hazard.
 A lot of different things can happen.
 For instance, your leg could get caught in between the spring functions which can cause serious damage and in some cases, you might even lose your leg due to the close proximity of the springs to the frame.

-Whereas, with the SpringFree, the flexible edges combined with the expanded section between the actual frame and the jumping pad allows for much more room to fall without harming yourself.
+Whereas, with the Springfree, the flexible edges combined with the expanded section between the actual frame and the jumping pad allows for much more room to fall without harming yourself.
 Not to mention, there are no holes that you are going to be able to fall down on/into in the first place due to the sections being covered up where the holes would traditionally be located.

-Another benefit of SpringFree is the fact that they are made to be much more stable than traditional spring-based models.
+Another benefit of Springfree is the fact that they are made to be much more stable than traditional spring-based models.
 The legs on spring trampolines are typically very loose and flexible, which can cause a much higher chance the unit collapses.

 Whereas, the SpringFree is specially designed to be more sturdy due to the actual design elements that went into creating the SpringFree technology.
 Because it is held up with rods instead of springs, the entire base of the product is much more sturdy than springs.
 Overall, there are many differences that go into the SpringFree design.
 It is simply the better and safer way to jump around.

 Is Springfree the safest trampoline in the world?

 Well, this is a difficult question to answer since we would have to try ALL the trampolines in the world to give an honest answer.
 On a more serious note, however, we would definitely agree that Springfree trampolines are among the safest trampolines in the world, as there are others who followed the same footsteps and created similar trampolines, like Vuly.